CAST-Extend/com.castsoftware.uc.aip.console.aws/README.md

 Note that for the moment, you must copy the ~/.aip-aws on the controller machine.
 This must be replaced by a AWS IAM Role, and this step will remain there to remind you that!

+### SSH agent

+All launched Linux machines share the same installed public key for authentication ( the one above ) Use ssh with agent forwarding if you choose to bounce on the ansible controller machine in AWS.

 ## Bake the CAIP Windows node - `./aws_aip-bake.sh`